ember-a11y/ember-a11y-testing/README.md

 ### Force Running audits

-`ember-a11y-testing` allows you to force audits if `enableA11yAudit` is set as a query param on the test page or the `ENABLE_A11Y_AUDIT` environment variable is provided.
+`ember-a11y-testing` allows you to force audits if `enableA11yAudit` is set as a query param on the test page.
 This is useful if you want to conditionally run accessibility audits, such as during nightly build jobs.

+You can also enable audits programmatically using `setEnableA11yAudit(true)`.

+> **Note:** The `ENABLE_A11Y_AUDIT` environment variable is no longer supported.
+In v2 addons there is no build-time code rewriting.
+Use the `?enableA11yAudit` query parameter or call `setEnableA11yAudit(true)` instead.

 To do so, import and use `shouldForceAudit` from `ember-a11y-testing`, as shown below.